npalm/graphql-prisma-yoga-demo/README.md

 # GraphQL Yoga demo

-This example shows how you can simply map one GraphQL model to another and how you can combine tow models to one GrahpQL model using [Yoga](https://github.com/prisma-labs/graphql-yoga)
+This example shows how you can simply map one GraphQL model to another and how you can combine tow models to one GraphQL model using [Yoga](https://github.com/prisma-labs/graphql-yoga)

 ## TL:TR